 Home to the famous Leonardo Da Vinci’s “Mona Lisa” painting, the Louvre is flocked by a number of tourists both local and foreign who want to get a close glimpse of the painting.

 But it’s not just the Mona Lisa painting that makes the Louvre museum one of the best art museums in Europe but also other artworks that are grouped according to themes.

 From the Oriental Antiquities department, Egyptian Antiquities department, Roman & Etruscan department to the Greek Antiquities, there is a variety of antiques to see in this grandiose museum.

-Since the Louvre museum is gigantic with so many things to see, it’s incredibly hard to see everything in one day but make sure that you don’t miss seeing the most impressive paintings like “Liberty Leading the People” by Eugene Delacroix and “the Wedding at Cana” by Paola Veronese and the “Napoleon Coronation” which is my personal favorite.
+Since the Louvre museum is gigantic with so many things to see, it’s incredibly hard to see everything in one day but make sure that you don’t miss seeing the most impressive paintings like “Liberty Leading the People” by Eugene Delacroix, “the Wedding at Cana” by Paola Veronese and the “Napoleon Coronation” which is my personal favorite.